 Personal Panic Alarm

 Lets you use your remote to set off the alarm in case of a personal emergency.
-Standard feature on all systems we offer.
+This is a standard feature on all systems we offer.

 Random Code Encryption or Varicode2 Transmitting System